Do you break out in a cold sweat when you need to prune plants in the garden? It is not as scary as you think and you can learn how to prune properly.

 A separate post will be forthcoming on how to prune trees, especially fruit trees when I get to that task later this winter.

-Note that the links provided in this section are Amazon affiliate links.
-I earn a small commission on all sales.
-If you purchase tools using these links, you will help support the blog at no extra cost to you.
+Note that I am a participant in the Amazon Associates Program, an affiliate advertising program designed to provide a means for me to earn fees by linking to Amazon and affiliated sites.
+If you purchase using these links, you will help support the blog at no extra cost to you.

 You will need a few simple tools to make pruning bushes and other plants easy and effective.
 The right tools will allow you to prune plants without damaging them and inviting disease into the cuts.
 And as with other gardening tasks, having the right tools means you will also be able to prune quickly with not much wasted effort.